 This award recognises an individual who has demonstrated commitment to fostering an inclusive and diverse learning environment through the implementation of strategies that promote equity and diversity in teaching and support services.
 Furthermore, this award rewards initiatives that enhance cultural competency and awareness and advocacy for underrepresented groups.

 - Most impactful innovation in teaching and learning

 This award recognises an individual who has researched, developed and evaluated a new, different and innovative approach to teaching and learning.
 To actively develop a culture of innovation, we welcome applications regardless of how directly successful the innovation is.
 Regardless of the outcome the nomination should reflect the lessons learned from the work and how this has led to a new approach to teaching and learning.

-A steering group composed of the DCAD Director, Deputy Pro-Vice Chancellor (Education), Deputy Executive Deans (Education), EDI Rep, Student Reps and DCAD Deputy Director (AE) will coordinate the awards scheme, organise representative sub-panels to shortlist 6 nominations for each award, decide on overall winners, plan the awards event, evaluate the success of the scheme and plan for the following year’s awards.
+A steering group composed of the DCAD Director, Deputy Pro-Vice Chancellor (Education), Deputy Executive Deans (Education), EDI Rep, DCAD Academic Development Advisors, DSU officers, Student Reps and DCAD Deputy Director (AE) will coordinate the awards scheme, organise representative sub-panels to shortlist 6 nominations for each award, decide on overall winners, plan the awards event, evaluate the success of the scheme and plan for the following year’s awards.

-Invites to the awards event for shortlisted nominees in each category and panel members will be circulated in mid-September.
-If government restrictions make a live event impossible, an online event will be held instead.
-The Awards Event will include a drinks reception and announcement of awards and presentation of certificates.
+Invites to the awards event for shortlisted nominees in each category and panel members will be circulated in Late May.
+The Awards Event will include an afternoon tea and announcement of awards and presentation of certificates.
 Profiles of the successful candidates will be published on the DCAD Blog as exemplars of good practice in teaching and supporting student learning